 What are Data Bars in Excel?

-Data bars insert a bar chart inside excel and this helps to visualize the values of the cells.
-The larger value will have a large bar line and the lesser value will have a small bar line.
-This way data bar helps a user to visualize the numbers and help them to save time.
-Data bars also helps a user to save worksheet area as the data bars resides in the cell only.
+Data bars insert a bar chart inside excel, and this helps to visualize the values of the cells.
+The larger value will have a large bar line, and the lesser value will have a small bar line.
+This way, the data bar helps a user to visualize the numbers and help them to save time.
+Data bars also help a user to save the worksheet area as the data bars reside in the cell only.

 How to Add Data Bars in Excel?